What is nasopharyngeal cancer?

 Benign nasopharyngeal tumors

-Treatment of these tumors (if it is needed) is different from that for cancerous nasopharyngeal tumors and is not discussed further in this document.
+Treatment of these benign tumors (if it is needed) is different from that for cancerous nasopharyngeal tumors and is not covered further in this document.
 If you have one of these tumors, you and your doctor will talk about what treatments might be appropriate for you.

 These tumors can invade surrounding tissues and spread to other parts of the body.